Latin name Rattus norvegicus

-Description Rat DNA-binding protein inhibitor ID-2 (ID2) ELISA Kit is manufactured by highest quality antibodies and plates to provide you with excellent and reproducible results in your work.
+Description Rat DNA replication complex GINS protein SLD5 (GINS4) ELISA Kit is manufactured by highest quality antibodies and plates to provide you with excellent and reproducible results in your work.
 The specifically designed buffers will ensure optimal conditions in each step from diluting the samples, through the incubation to washing.

-Storage and shipping Store and ship all of of the comptents of the EIA assay for Rat DNA-binding protein inhibitor ID-2 (ID2) on blue ice/ice packs at +4 degrees Celcius.
+Storage and shipping Store and ship all of of the comptents of the EIA assay for Rat DNA replication complex GINS protein SLD5 (GINS4) on blue ice/ice packs at +4 degrees Celcius.
 Afoid freezing and especially freeze-thaw cycles as such cycles may denaturate the peptide chains in the antibodies, standards and enzymes, thus reducing the activity and sensitivity of the kit.

 Test ELISA Enzyme-linked immunosorbent assays Code 90320007 SNOMED,Replication factor subunits and DNA replication proteins are found in DNA replication complexes like GINS, MCM,.. and replication initiators producing two identical replicas of DNA from one original DNA molecule.
 This process occurs in all living organisms and is the basis for biological inheritance.
 DNA is made up of a double helix of two strands, and each strand of the original DNA molecule gene serves as a template for the production of the complementary strand, a process referred to as semiconservative replication.
 Cellular proofreading and error-checking mechanisms ensure near perfect fidelity for DNA replication of genes.